zzzyyyxxxmmm/basics/microservice/gcp/README.md

 ### relational database cloud SQL, Cloud Spanner, Big Query
 big query: create data set before, it is designed for data warehousing and analytics,

+Cloud Spanner is Google’s globally distributed relational database that combines the key benefits of relational databases, such as strong consistency and transactions, with the ability to scale horizontally like a NoSQL database.
+Spanner is a high availability database with a 99.999 percent availability Service Level Agreements (SLA), making it a good option for enterprise applications that demand scalable, highly available relational database services.
 ### noSQL Datastore, Cloud firestore(for mobile), BigTable
 Bigtable columms多, Bigtable is designed for petabyte-scale databases.
 Both operational databases, like storing IoT data, and analytic processing, like data science applications, can effectively use Bigtable.
 This database is designed to provide consistent, low-millisecond latency.
 Bigtable runs in clusters and scales horizontally.